Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Introduction

-From a physical point of view there are major differences between the unitary and the chiral unitary class which were already revealed by the numerics of \cite{MondragonShemArxiv2013ew}.
-A non-trivial topological phase of Class A system in even dimension necessarily posses extended states at some energies above and below the Fermi level (because the even Chern numbers of the Fermi projection vanish in the low and high energy limit).
+These findings parallel the classification of topological solid state systems from the unitary class with no symmetry at all (also called class A), which is the only other class not requiring the use of a real structure.
+The prime example of a non-trivial topological phase in the unitary class is the two-dimensional quantum Hall effect \cite{BELLISSARD:1994xj}.
+Higher even Chern numbers needed for the classification of systems in the unitary class in even dimension $d\geq 4$ were studied in \cite{ProdanJPA2013hg}.
+There are, however, a number of differences between A and AIII classes that ought to be stressed.
+First, the non-trivial topological phases in class A occur only in even space dimensions while in class AIII they occur only in odd space dimensions.
+And while the even Chern number in even dimension results from a pairing of the $K_0$ element specified by the Fermi projection with an even Fredholm module, hence leading to an even index theorem, the odd Chern number in odd dimension stems from the pairing of a $K_1$ element, the Fermi unitary operator $U_F$, with an adequate odd Fredholm module, hence providing an odd index theorem.
+From a physical point of view, there are also major differences between the unitary and the chiral unitary classes, which were already revealed by the numerics of \cite{MSH}.
+A non-trivial topological phase from class A necessarily posses extended states at some energies above and below the Fermi level, because the even Chern number of the Fermi projection vanishes when the Fermi level is sent into the low and high energy limits (hence a topological transition must occur in the process).
 On the other hand, in chiral unitary systems a non-trivial topological invariant can go along with Anderson localization for all energies.
 Furthermore, the scenarios of phase transitions are quite distinct.
-In Class A systems, two extended spectral regions above and below the Fermi level migrate towards each other until they collide and annihilate (as for Landau levels in quantum Hall systems).
-In the chiral unitary class extended states appear only at the Fermi level when crossing a boundary between topological phases.
+In class A systems, two extended spectral regions above and below the Fermi level migrate towards each other until they collide and annihilate (as for Landau levels in quantum Hall systems).
+In the chiral unitary class, extended states can appear only at the Fermi level $E=0$ and only when crossing the boundary between topological phases.

-The paper is organized as follows.
-Section~\ref{AIIIClass} presents the chiral unitary class of homogeneous aperiodic systems and shows how Theorem~\ref{TheoIntro} can be used for their topological classification.
-Section~\ref{NCBT} first provides some background on some concepts of non-commutative geometry, then introduces the Fredholm module whose quantized calculus leads to the odd Chern character and analyzes its summability properties.
-Section~\ref{sec-Chern} first provides a local formula for the odd Chern character, which then readily implies Theorem~\ref{TheoIntro}.
-Section~\ref{sec-physics} proves some mathematical statements supporting the claims (i), (ii) and (iii) above.